Young Population vs Growth Rate

 Key Insight

-Countries where 40%+ of the population is under 14 grow at 2-3% annually.
-Aging nations with <15% youth are typically shrinking.
-This age structure locks in decades of future growth.
+Countries where 40%+ of the population is under 14 tend to grow at 2-3% annually, while aging nations with less than 15% youth are often shrinking.
+A young age structure creates momentum toward continued growth, but the pace depends on future fertility and mortality trends.

 Regional Averages